pushhub/fucktrump/README.md

 ## UptimeRobot
 This helps keep the process running.
 By default Heroku stops running the process of there are no HTTP requests being made.
 And, uptime robot is FREE!
-- Go to https://uptimerobot.com/signUp sign up for a free account, activate it
+- Go to https://uptimerobot.com/signUp sign up for a free account.
+Check your e-mail and activate it.
 - Go to https://uptimerobot.com/dashboard#mainDashboard and click 'Add New Monitor'
 - Under monitor type select HTTP(s)
 - For friendly name just put 'fucktrump' or something